seL4/microkit/README.md

 If you are *developing* sel4cp itself this is the repo you want!

 If you are a system designer and want to *use* the sel4cp SDK please download a pre-built SDK.
+Please see the manual in the SDK for instructions on using the SDK itself.

 The remainder of this README is for sel4cp developers.